ssl_provision

 Attacks that exploit this kind of access

 Provision a Let's Encrypt certificate for a domain via the installed certbot (http-01 challenge, standalone mode).
 Used on self-hosted yaver boxes that terminate TLS themselves.
 The yaver-managed-cloud SKU does this automatically via the platform's traefik; this MCP exists for BYO-host users.
 Owner-only; requires certbot present on PATH.
-It is categorised as a Read tool in the Yaver MCP Server, which means it retrieves data without modifying state.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 ssl_provision accepts 3 parameters: email, domain, staging.
 Required: email, domain.
 The full parameter table on this page comes from the server's own tool schema.